GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 CSP.
 The SAP and SAR must contain at least one `location` assembly with the primary business address of the assessor.

 OSCAL allows the location `title` field to be optional.
-FedRAMP strongly encourages its use.
-If the `country` field is missing, FedRAMP tools must assume the address is within the United States of America.
+FedRAMP requires an explicit `country` code.
+FedRAMP tools must generate and/or check that an address has defined its country as the United States with the abbreviation `US`.

 {{< highlight xml "linenos=table" >}}
 <metadata>